Saboteur (film): Use of irony and symbolism

 Hitchcock made use of irony on numerous occasions in Saboteur.
 For example, early in the film, the authorities are seen as menacing, while the well-respected rancher and kind grandfather is an enemy agent.
 In contrast, only ordinary folks and the down-on-their-luck perceive Kane's innocence and offer trust: a long-haul truck driver, a blind householder and the circus freaks.
 In New York City, wealthy Mrs. Sutton is secretly funding an enemy group.

 Saboteur is an early example of the distrust of authority that is one of Hitchcock's hallmarks.
-The plot structure of the film, with the falsely accused man having to go undercover and track down the real crooks/spies whilst criss-crossing the USA, and the final fight high up on an iconic American monument (and with the hero assisted here by his lady), clearly prefigure North by Northwest, filmed almost twenty years later.
-These parallels are openly discussed in Truffaut's famous book of interviews with him, Hitchcock/Truffaut, in the pages dealing with the earlier film, and when Truffaut notes that North by Northwest was a kind of remake of the older film, Hitchock confirms: "Yes".
+The plot structure of the film, with the falsely accused man having to go undercover and track down the real crooks/spies whilst criss-crossing the US, and the final fight high up on an iconic American monument (and with the hero assisted here by his lady), clearly prefigure North by Northwest, filmed almost twenty years later.
+These parallels are openly discussed in Truffaut's famous book of interviews with him, Hitchcock/Truffaut, in the pages dealing with the earlier film, and when Truffaut notes that North by Northwest was a kind of remake of the older film, Hitchcock confirms: "Yes".

-Driving along the New York waterfront, Kane's car passes by the capsized hulk of the liner SS Normandie, an ominous warning of what could happen if the conspirators succeed in their plans.
+Driving along the New York waterfront, Kane's car passes the capsized hulk of the liner SS Normandie, an ominous warning of what could happen if the conspirators succeed in their plans.

 The final battle symbolizing tyranny against democracy takes place on the torch of the Statue of Liberty.

 Reception

 Saboteur did "very well at the box office even with its B-list cast"; it made a "tidy profit for all involved."
 Bosley Crowther of The New York Times called the film a "swift, high-tension film which throws itself forward so rapidly that it permits slight opportunity for looking back.
 And it hurtles the holes and bumps which plague it with a speed that forcefully tries to cover them up."
 Crowther commented that "so abundant [are] the breathless events that one might forget, in the hubbub, that there is no logic in this wild-goose chase"; he also questioned the "casual presentation of the FBI as a bunch of bungling dolts, [the film's] general disregard of authorized agents, and [its] slur on the navy yard police", all of which "somewhat vitiates the patriotic implications which they have tried to emphasize in the film."

 Time magazine called Saboteur "one hour and 45 minutes of almost simon-pure melodrama from the hand of the master"; the film's "artful touches serve another purpose which is only incidental to Saboteur's melodramatic intent.
 They warn Americans, as Hollywood has so far failed to do, that fifth columnists can be outwardly clean and patriotic citizens, just like themselves."

-Norman Lloyd recalls that Ben Hecht told Hitchcock after seeing the death of a character in the finale, "He should have had a better tailor."
+Norman Lloyd recalls that Ben Hecht told Hitchcock after seeing the death of Norman Lloyd's character due to his coat sleeve tearing away, "He should have had a better tailor."